antoniojbt/project_quickstart/README.rst

 project_quickstart.py copies the contents of project_quickstart/templates/project_template/ so as to have all the skeleton files needed for:

 - Github repository files (but not .git) like: .gitignore, README, THANKS, TODO, LICENCE, etc.
-- Travis testing files, tests dir with skeleton files
+- GitHub Actions workflow files, tests dir with skeleton files
 - Tox python testing
 - Python packaging files
 - Dockerfile